Series · Amazon Bedrock for Production AI · Part 1 of 8 Foundations · Part 2: RAG with Bedrock Knowledge Bases →

 Knowledge Bases — managed RAG

 A knowledge base is a managed retrieval-augmented-generation pipeline.
-You point it at an S3 bucket of documents; Bedrock orchestrates the chunking, embedding, and indexing into a vector store of your choice (OpenSearch Serverless, pgvector on Aurora, Pinecone, MongoDB Atlas, Redis Enterprise Cloud).
+Point it at an S3 bucket of documents; Bedrock orchestrates the chunking, embedding, and indexing into a vector store of your choice (OpenSearch Serverless, pgvector on Aurora, Pinecone, MongoDB Atlas, Redis Enterprise Cloud).
 At query time, the agent or your application queries the knowledge base, gets the top-k most relevant chunks, and includes them in the prompt context.

 Guardrails — content safety as configuration